 Who should attend

-Configure: Implement the identified solution by applying the planned implementation processes, using Cisco IOS Software commands and applications in the correct order to the selected devices and portions of the network.
+Configure: Implement the identified solution by applying the planned implementation processes using Cisco IOS commands and applications in the correct order to the selected devices and portions of the network.

-Verify: Use the appropriate show and debug commands and applications to ensure that the solution was correctly implemented and is performing as desired.
+Verify: Use the appropriate show commands and applications to ensure that the solution was correctly implemented and is performing as desired.

-Entry-level network engineer, network administrator, network support technician, or help desk technician.
+Job roles: Entry-level network engineer, network administrator, network support technician, and help desk technician